Tantalum73/WWDC18ScholarshipSubmission/README.md

 When the user wanders around with the playground open, one can discover which colors of the surrounding need a P3-display to be captured accurately.

 In summary, the project at hand gives the user the theoretical background to understand what a color space is, where its limitations are and why there is a need for a wider color space.

+## License

+Please note the LICENSE before making modifications to it.

+Copyright (c) 2018 Andreas Neusüß